Skip to content

 Time Tracking for Electricians: Journeymen, Apprentices, and Prevailing-Wage Jobs

 Electrical crews split every morning and mix public and private jobs in one week.
-Here is the day-to-day method for capturing journeyman and apprentice hours by project, running a trailer kiosk with PINs, and exporting clean to payroll, with prevailing-wage rules framed as check your state.
+Here's the day-to-day method for capturing journeyman and apprentice hours by project, running a trailer kiosk with PINs, and exporting clean to payroll, with prevailing-wage rules framed as check your state.

 The unit electricians actually bill by

-So the whole method comes down to one habit: every hour lands against a project, with the person and their classification attached, the moment it is worked.
+So the whole method comes down to one habit: every hour lands against a project, with the person and their classification attached, the moment it's worked.
 Not reconstructed Friday afternoon from text messages and a whiteboard.
 Captured at the punch.

 Clox.